whyhankee/node-flw/README.md

   Stop's the flow in a .series() call and stores reason in context._stopped)

 * `_clean()`
-  Cleans the `flw` related data from the context.
+  Cleans the `flw` related data from the context and returns the context

 _note: context is always passed to the final callback (also in case of an error)_